 Eat Award-Winning Southern Food

-Willie Mae's Scotch House (2401 St. Ann Street) opened in 1957 and has been voted the best fried chicken in the United States by The Food Network.
+Willie Mae's Scotch House (2401 St. Ann Street) opened in 1957 and was voted the best fried chicken in the United States by The Food Network.

 This restaurant, named after James Beard award-winning Chef Willie Mae, is a NOLA institution.